PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/README.md

 ---

-## Why this mirrors real production work
+## Why this project mirrors real production work

 Each subproject is designed the way it would be inside an actual AI product team: